sachinkumar20033/delta-demo/README.md

 # delta-demo
-This is the Demo for Git &amp; Github classes
+This is the Demo for Git &amp; Github classes.